 Specialized mobility enablers, such as mineprotected vehicles and comprehensive sensorsuites, offer added force protection.
+Thermal sensors, night-time capable video cameras, and chemical sensors are integrated into the peacekeepers' personal equipment.

 Vehicles act as core technology hubs that provide mobile communications and data centres and also act as mobile operations and analysis cells for forward-deployed units.